Spirited Traveller: Oslo for tipplers on expenses

 Berg's picks for business travellers include Theatercafeen (bit.ly/uef5Z2) located within the five-star Hotel Continental, the last of the grand Viennese cafés in the north of Europe, and the Bristol Bar within the Bristol Hotel (bit.ly/oSUsW9), a classic hotel bar setting with well-made cocktails and an international clientele.

-The bar's name means "water of life," which also refers to Aquavit, a clear Scandinavian spirit spiced with caraway and other flavorings which can be found in most bars throughout Oslo.
+The bar's name means "water of life," which also refers to Aquavit, a clear Scandinavian spirit spiced with caraway and other flavourings which can be found in most bars throughout Oslo.

-When her workday is done, Berg's favorite after-work spot is Fuglen ("The Bird") (www.fuglen.no/), which features serious coffee by day and serious cocktails by night.
+When her workday is done, Berg's favourite after-work spot is Fuglen ("The Bird") (www.fuglen.no/), which features serious coffee by day and serious cocktails by night.

 It's also an interior sign hotspot; vintage items around the bar frequently are rented out as props for films or TV commercials, and the shop recently received an award from the Norwegian Design Council.

 However, "If you really want to experience the local drinking culture," Berg advises heading to local bars outside the city centre."
-For example, head to the hipster neighborhood of Grünerlkka to try out tiny, funky Bar Boca (Thorvald Meyers gate 30).
+For example, head to the hipster neighbourhood of Grünerløkka to try out tiny, funky Bar Boca (Thorvald Meyers gate 30).

 RECIPE: King of Denmark Cocktail